About Us

 About the Steering Committee

-The Steering Committee is responsible for hiring a team to organize and coordinate the Toronto Jane’s Walk Festival each year.
-Prior to 2018, Jane’s Walk had a global project office located in Toronto, advised by the Steering Committee.
-While this office no longer exists, the Steering Committee continues to steward the global project by fostering conversation among Jane’s Walk City Organizers, liaising with Jane Jacobs’ surviving family and friends, and providing guidance on the principles and practicalities of leading a Jane’s Walk.
+Additionally, The Jane’s Walk Steering Committee stewards the global movement by fostering conversation among Jane’s Walk City Organizers, liaising with Jane Jacobs’ surviving family and friends, and providing guidance on the principles and practicalities of leading a Jane’s Walk with festivals and cities across the world.

 Meet the Steering Committee